Embracing the Power of Mantras & How to Use Them

 How to Use Mantras

 The great thing about mantras is how easy they are to use!
 Simply chant them out loud to harness the power of sound, or chant them silently in your mind.
 No props or tools required other than the breath and the mind.

 Mantras are a beautiful way to set an intention at the beginning of your yoga practice, infusing it with more meaning.
-Closing your yoga practice with mantra is a powerful way to remind yourself what you’d like to take with you off of your mat.
+Closing your yoga practice with a mantra is a powerful way to remind yourself what you’d like to take with you off of your mat.

 You may also want to incorporate mantra into your asana or pranayama practice, matching one breath to one syllable or word.

 But mantras don’t have to be used exclusively with yoga.
 Writing mantras down is a powerful way to set an intention, too.
 Try writing your favorite mantra in your journal or even making it the background on your phone as a reminder of what you want to bring into your life.

-Another popular way to use mantra is in meditation.
+Another popular way to use mantras is in meditation.
 Chanting the mantra out loud creates that sound of the Universe, but you can also chant the mantra silently as you meditate.

 Scroll through the list of mantras below or get creative and make your own.
 There really is a mantra for wherever you are in life and whatever you’re feeling, and of course, this is by no means an exhaustive list!